beoran/governance/code-of-conduct.md

 This Code of Conduct only endorses the Golden Rule.
 All other ideologies are neither endorsed or repremanded by this document.

-    Golden Rule: Do unto others as you would have them do unto you.
+    Do unto others as you would have them do unto you.

 ### Respect yourself and others